ccapdev1920T2/s11g2/README.md

 - add_data.js - This script creates the database and insert data and admin.
 - index.js - The main entry point of the web application.

+## Pre-requisites

+You will need the following
+1. Node.js
+2. MongoDB Community Server

 ## Getting Started

 1. Clone the repository either by downloading the contents of the repository, or using the